al1brn/geonodes/docs/nodes_and_sockets.md

 - Output socket
 - Link

+The **geonodes** scripts geometry nodes in the following way:

+- An **output socket** of a node is wrapped in a **geonodes** _Data Socket_ class (Boolean, Float, Mesh, Points,...)
+- A **node** is a method of a _Data Socket_ class
+- When calling a method, a node is created:
+  - one of its input sockets is linked to the calling _Data Socket__
+  - the other input sockets are linked with the _Data Sockets_ passed as method arguments
+  - the node parameters are also passed as arguments

 ## Two ways of linking nodes

-Linking two nodes consists in performing an action defined by the second node on an output of the first node.
+Linking two nodes consists in performing an action defined by the second node on one output of the first node.

 For instance, let's have a look to the two following linked nodes: